Skip to the content.

 2. Generate a new SSH key and add it to the ssh-agent.

-• Ensure to use the default file location for saving the key, unless you already have existing keys - in this case, replace just the id_ALGORITHM (e.g., id_ed25519) part of the file location with an informative keyname like id_ed25519_github
+• Use the default file location for saving the key, unless you already have existing keys - in this case, replace just the id_ALGORITHM (e.g., id_ed25519) part of the file location with an informative keyname like id_ed25519_github

-• Choose a passphrase you can remember easily, as you will need to use it for certain Git commands
+• Store your passphrase in a secure location, as you will need to use it for certain Git commands

 3. Confirm your key pair was created by running the command: